simad/nook/content/notes/luctor-et-emergo.md

 A person who's very important to me often says "enter the forest in the place which is the darkest".
 I not only am in the forest; I've chosen to make camp here.
 I stare at the possible paths leading to the exit, knowing I can take them at any time.
 I can make all of this stop.
 Yet, I am not, and it's a conscious decision (which, to be honest, I question pretty regularly).

 Here I am now, feeling powerless, torn and tattered.
-And while there is a time and place for decisive action, for cutting the thing that hurts out, for wholesome days filled with light - today is not one of them.
+And while there is a time and place for decisive action, for cutting things that hurt, for wholesome days filled with light - today is not one of them.
 And while at this very moment the forest is pretty dark and menacing, I am learning to trust that the darkness won't crush me.
-That I don't need to preemptively terraform my entire world to avoid pain, but that I can learn to start a campfire - and who knows, I might even find it cozy and be able to read a book next to its blistering embers.
+That I don't need to preemptively terraform my entire world to avoid pain, but that I can learn to start a campfire - and who knows, I might even find it cozy and be able to read a book next to its blistering embers, at some point.

 I know eventually I will be out there again - just not today.
 Today, I'm deep in the struggle.
 Tomorrow, or next week, or next month, I will rise from it.